Health Project Manager

 Everyone who works as an Internationally Recruited Staff in one of our field programmes must first successfully complete the Medair ROC.
 Read more for information, dates and related costs.

-- At least 1 year management experience in a health context and 2 years in health in developing country.
+- 1 year management experience in health.
+1-2 years work experience in health in developing country.

 - Knowledge of humanitarian principles, Sphere and HAP Standards.

-- Ability and willingness to manage project implementation.
+- Able to prioritise clearly and oversee multiple tasks.
 Able to set clear objectives and to delegate.